Epaminondas

 Great Ruler of Thebes

-Epaminondas was described by Cicero as "the first man of Greece".
-He was the most major conqueror of the Greek states prior to the Hellenistic period, a force guided by the Gods who attacked tyranny and injustice throughout the lands, bringing his native Thebes to the zenith of its power against the combined formidable forces of Sparta, Athens and other Greek states.
+Epaminondas was described by Cicero as "the first man of Greece."
+He was the greatest conqueror of the Greek states prior to the Hellenistic period—a force guided by the Gods, who attacked tyranny and injustice throughout the land, bringing his native Thebes to the zenith of its power against the combined and formidable forces of Sparta, Athens, and other Greek states.

-His policies of cultural union and liberation of oppressed peoples in Greece presaged the union of the Hellenic world under Phillip and Alexander.
+His policies of cultural union and the liberation of oppressed peoples in Greece presaged the unification of the Hellenic world under Philip and Alexander.
 Equivalent to Pericles in Athens and King Leonidas in Sparta, Epaminondas’ name is written in history as the most legendary leader of Thebes.

 EARLY LIFE

-He did not come from a particularly privileged aristocratic background, yet it was one of great fame as he claimed descent from Cadmus, the legendary ancestor of the Theban people.
-Epaminondas as a child studied intensively under Lysis, a major Pythagorean philosopher from the colonial city of Tarentum who would contribute heavily to his views of statecraft.
-The Pythagorean had sought refuge after being persecuted and lived in the house of his father.
+He did not come from a particularly privileged aristocratic background, yet it was one of great fame, as he claimed descent from Cadmus, the legendary ancestor of the Theban people.
+As a child, Epaminondas studied intensively under Lysis, a major Pythagorean philosopher from the colonial city of Tarentum, who would heavily influence his views on statecraft.
+The Pythagorean had sought refuge after being persecuted and lived in the house of Epaminondas' father.

-Quickly he became a prodigy in music and other areas.
-He showed extreme devotion to Lysis and aided his tutor throughout his life.
-In general, the Theban created an inner circle of learned men throughout his life that continued to help him in his quest to unite Greece.
+Epaminondas quickly became a prodigy in music and other areas.
+He showed extreme devotion to Lysis and supported his tutor throughout his life.
+In general, the Theban created an inner circle of learned men who continued to assist him in his lifelong quest to unite Greece.

-From a young age, Epaminondas was known for his measured and virtuous habits that inspired devotion in others.
-He maintained a particularly frugal type of living and practiced many kinds of selflessness in relation to other people, including the poor.
-He found bribes to be unconscionable and was generous to his friends, particularly the learned, whose counsel he valued strongly and felt they should be compensated for.:
+From a young age, he was known for his measured and virtuous habits, which inspired devotion in others.
+He maintained a particularly frugal lifestyle and practiced many forms of selflessness toward others, including the poor.
+He found bribery unconscionable and was generous to his friends—particularly the learned—whose counsel he valued deeply and believed should be compensated.

-Therefore, to the bodily strength that he acquired there were added still greater mental gifts; for he was temperate, prudential, serious, and skilful in taking advantage of opportunities, he was practised in war, of great personal bravery and of high spirit; such a lover of the truth that he never lied even when jesting.
-Furthermore, he was in control of himself, kind, and forbearing to a surprising degree, putting up with wrongs, not only from the people, but even from his friends; he was most particular in keeping secrets, a quality which is sometimes no less valuable than eloquence, and he was a good listener; for he thought that to be the easiest way of acquiring information.
-Therefore, whenever he was in a gathering where there was an argument about affairs of state or philosophical discussion, he would never leave until the conversation was ended.
+Therefore, to his physical strength were added even greater mental gifts: he was temperate, prudent, serious, and skillful in seizing opportunities.
+He was trained in warfare, brave, and spirited—such a lover of truth that he never lied, even in jest.
+Furthermore, he had complete self-control, was kind and forbearing to a surprising degree, and endured wrongs not only from the public but even from his own friends.
+He was meticulous in keeping secrets—a trait sometimes as valuable as eloquence—and he was a good listener, believing that listening was the surest path to acquiring knowledge.
+Whenever he was in a gathering where state matters or philosophical discussions were taking place, he would never leave until the conversation had concluded.

-He found it so easy to endure difficult means that from his public services he gained nothing but glory, and he denied to use the wealth of his friends for his own necessities.
-In aiding others, on the contrary, he made such use of their trust in him that one might suppose that he and his friends shared all their possessions in common.1
+He found it easy to endure hardship, and from his public service he gained nothing but glory, refusing even to use the wealth of his friends for his own needs.
+In aiding others, however, he made such generous use of their trust that one might suppose he and his friends shared all things in common.
+1

-Numerous times, the Persians had attempted to bribe him with extreme amounts of money personally via the initiative of Artaxerxes, the King of Kings.
-Each and every time, Epaminondas said no.
+Numerous times, the Persians attempted to bribe him with vast sums of money at the personal initiative of Artaxerxes, the King of Kings.
+Every time, Epaminondas refused.

-His best friend from a young age was Pelopidas, someone who continually and faithfully enacted whatever Epaminondas wished, coming to act as a second leader in Thebes.
-Their relationship was cemented when the latter saved Pelopidas’ life.
-Many biographers later found strong parallels in his life with that of Alexander a generation later – it is known that Alexander held both Cyrus of Persia and Epaiminondas as role models in equal measure.
+His best friend from a young age was Pelopidas, a man who faithfully enacted whatever Epaminondas wished and came to serve as a second leader in Thebes.
+Their bond was sealed when Epaminondas saved Pelopidas’ life.
+Many later biographers found strong parallels between his life and that of Alexander a generation later.
+It is known that Alexander held both Cyrus of Persia and Epaminondas as role models in equal measure.

-Angling to join the military force of Thebes from a young age, Epaminondas demonstrated unfliching valor in several battles, graduating to become a commander on account of his extreme precocity.
-He soon came to join the Sacred Band, a group of elite cavalrymen who were regarded as the steely core of the Theban army.
-The military side of Epaminondas lined up with some of the cruder elements of his personality.
+Angling to join the Theban military from a young age, Epaminondas demonstrated unflinching valor in several battles, rising quickly to become a commander due to his exceptional talent.
+He eventually joined the Sacred Band, a group of elite cavalrymen considered the steely core of the Theban army.
+This military prowess aligned with some of the cruder but necessary aspects of his personality.

-Nonetheless, Thebes itself had long been put under the yoke of Sparta.
-Phoebidas, the Spartan commander, took advantage of a military manoeuver to occupy the Cadmea, the formidable fortress of the city.
-The Spartans used this to expel their enemies and to keep a vigilant eye on the populace.
-For fifteen years, this situation had dominated Theban affairs.
+Nonetheless, Thebes had long been under the yoke of Sparta.
+Phoebidas, a Spartan commander, exploited a military maneuver to occupy the Cadmea—the city's formidable fortress.
+The Spartans used this to expel their enemies and maintain strict control over the population.
+This occupation lasted fifteen years.

-The young soldier perceived that this was a consequence of decay – in his eyes, many aspects of Theban life needed urgent ethical, cultural and political reform.
-He was also anxious about the resurgent power of Persia attempting to enforce its rule over Greece at the exact same time that Sparta had pursued a policy of extreme aggression, weakening the other Greeks.
+The young soldier saw this as a symptom of decay.
+In his eyes, many aspects of Theban life were in urgent need of ethical, cultural, and political reform.
+He was also deeply concerned about the resurgent power of Persia attempting to reassert control over Greece at the very moment Sparta pursued a policy of extreme aggression, weakening the other Greek states.
 For Epaminondas and Pelopidas, it was time to strike.

 SEIZURE OF THEBES

-The two men, along with Gorgidas, leader of the Sacred Band, carefully created dissent among the ranks of the Theban army and prepared to overthrow the Spartan garrison in the Cadmea.
-They recruited the help of some Athenian hoplites and made a speech to the assemblymen.
-It was a dangerous and prohibitively risky move to attempt to attack the most valiant force in Greece.
-Sparta was only outmatched by the forces with three days of relentless man-to-man battles and risky ambush tactics, yet with the odds stacked against them, the duo and their men made the Spartans abandon the city.
+Together with Gorgidas, leader of the Sacred Band, the two men carefully sowed dissent within the Theban military ranks and plotted to overthrow the Spartan garrison in the Cadmea.
+They enlisted the help of some Athenian hoplites and gave speeches to the assembly.
+It was a perilous and nearly suicidal move to attack the most valiant force in Greece.
+Sparta was only outmatched after three relentless days of man-to-man combat and risky ambush tactics.
+Yet, against all odds, the Theban forces compelled the Spartans to abandon the city.

-Epaminondas soon set to work creating a new order in Thebes, some of which were based on Pythagorean principles that had been tested in Croton and other areas before.
-The reforms of the populace under Pythagorean principles and the strengthening of the military meant that Thebes soon became the main power in Greece.
+Epaminondas quickly set to work establishing a new order in Thebes, some of it based on Pythagorean principles that had been tested in Croton and other cities.
+His reforms of the populace and the strengthening of the military soon made Thebes the dominant power in Greece.

-Sparta continued to ruin, lay waste to and spoil the rural areas of Boeotia, the region that Thebes lay in.
-This move, however, only continued to promote the popularity of the new ruler of much of Greece.
+Sparta continued to ruin, plunder, and devastate the rural regions of Boeotia, the territory surrounding Thebes.
+However, these actions only served to increase Epaminondas' popularity as the new ruler of much of Greece.

-He resurrected the alliance and confederacy of cities in Boeotia that once had been under the control of the resurgent city state.
-Epaminondas tried to be conscious of resentment against aristocracy that he had been informed of from his hieratic friends and instituted a somewhat democratic form of government, albeit one more limited than that of Athens.
-The Boeotarch of the province was elected every year.
+He revived the alliance and confederacy of cities in Boeotia that had once been under Theban control.
+Mindful of the resentment toward aristocracy, of which his hieratic friends had warned him, Epaminondas instituted a somewhat democratic form of government—though more limited than that of Athens.
+The Boeotarch, or governor, of the province was elected annually.

 BATTLE OF LEUCTRA

-A peace agreement with Persian elements took place shortly.
-It was a demand from the Spartan side, backed by Persia, that things returned to the order they had been prior.
+A peace agreement with Persian elements took place shortly afterward.
+It was a demand from the Spartan side, backed by Persia, that things return to the order they had been in prior.
 Failure to comply would mean the destruction of Thebes.

 Consequently, Thebes prepared for war.
-Following the failure of the peace agreement, the Spartan king Cleombrotus marched his way into the territory from Phocis, another region in Greece.
+Following the breakdown of the peace agreement, the Spartan king Cleombrotus marched into Theban territory from Phocis, another region in Greece.

-Epaminondas showed some of his military genius in this battle.
-Traditionally in Greece, the most powerful parts of any army fought on opposite sides.
-Instead of concentrating all force in the traditional right-flank, he pivoted to the left, putting his most important cavalry and massed infantry in a tightly bound flank.
-In doing so, he chose to make his most skilled and fearsome warriors attack the most skilled element of the Spartan army head on, a revolutionary idea.
+Epaminondas displayed his military genius in this battle.
+Traditionally in Greece, the most powerful parts of any army fought on the right flank.
+Instead of concentrating force there, he pivoted to the left, placing his most important cavalry and massed infantry in a tightly bound formation.
+In doing so, he directed his most skilled and fearsome warriors to attack the strongest element of the Spartan army head-on—a revolutionary idea.

 He opted for timing and technique instead of tradition.
-The swift and rapid strike against Cleombrotus caught the latter by complete surprise, particularly as the Spartans were mid-manouver.
-Expertise in driving soldiers in an orderly formation full of complex movements was shown by the Theban leader in a way that no one had seen in Greece before.
-Even Xenophon, hostile to Thebes, commended Epaminondas for his ability to train all the Theban forces.
+The swift and decisive strike against Cleombrotus caught the Spartans completely by surprise, particularly as they were mid-maneuver.
+Epaminondas demonstrated a mastery of driving soldiers in an orderly formation with complex movements—something Greece had not seen before.
+Even Xenophon, hostile to Thebes, praised Epaminondas for his ability to train his forces.

-These methods of surprise in battle would shortly be followed by Philip II, Alexander and other conquerors in history.
+These methods of surprise and precision in battle would later be adopted by Philip II, Alexander, and other great conquerors in history.

-The Peace Congress shortly after the battle was no less brutal.
-Epaminondas attacked Sparta in a speech so visceral that many of Sparta’s allies simply defected on the spot.
-He asserted the right of Thebes to control Boeotia and claimed any suggestion to the contrary was hypocrisy.
+The Peace Congress held after the battle was no less brutal.
+Epaminondas attacked Sparta in a speech so visceral that many of Sparta’s allies defected on the spot.
+He asserted Thebes’ right to control Boeotia and claimed that any suggestion to the contrary was sheer hypocrisy.

-After this, the Arcadian cities north of Sparta such as Argea decided to form an alliance to protect their interests.
-Sparta was outraged at this lack of submission and lay waste to that region once again.
-At this point, Epamonindas led his armies into the Peloponnese to assist the Arcadian alliance, which further shattered the hegemony of Sparta.
+After this, Arcadian cities north of Sparta, such as Argea, decided to form an alliance to protect their interests.
+Sparta, outraged by this defiance, once again laid waste to the region.
+At that point, Epaminondas led his armies into the Peloponnese to support the Arcadian alliance, further shattering Sparta’s hegemony.

 THE THEBAN HEGEMONY

-As soon as he came back to Thebes, he was put under trial for forcing leaders and magistrates to fight for their country beyond their term limits.
-As always, Epaminondas was defiant and refuted their accusations by saying they were attempting to put the man who had liberated Thebes itself in prison, an oxymoron that allowed him to walk free triumphantly.
+Upon his return to Thebes, he was put on trial for forcing leaders and magistrates to fight for their country beyond their term limits.
+As always, Epaminondas was defiant.
+He refuted the accusations by pointing out the absurdity of imprisoning the very man who had liberated Thebes itself—an oxymoron that led to his triumphant acquittal.

 minted c.
 364–362 BCE by Epaminondas, whose name EΠ-AMI is inscribed on the reverse

-Although Epaminondas had achieved the power of Thebes over the rest of Greece, the other states of the land began to resent the glory of the resurgent city.
-Epaminondas attempted many times to sue for peace in Greece, even getting Artaxerxes involved to promise no future interventions, but to little aval.
+Though Epaminondas had secured Theban dominance over the rest of Greece, other states began to resent the resurgence of the city.
+He made multiple attempts to sue for peace, even involving Artaxerxes to promise non-intervention, but to little avail.

 Despite these tensions, Epaminondas focused on consolidating Theban hegemony through diplomacy and targeted military maneuvers.
 He orchestrated fresh coalitions among smaller Peloponnesian states eager to resist Spartan or Athenian dominance, and he continued championing the cause of regional autonomy for allies such as the Arcadians and Messenians.
 However, maintaining these alliances proved difficult: the complex rivalries and shifting loyalties across Greece demanded constant vigilance, and Theban resources were stretched thinner with each campaign.